lauralwd/Nostoc_azollae_pangenomics/readme.md

 # to reproduce

 ## note about data
+ - nanopore data is new and will be in ENA
+ - Illumina data is part of Li2018, but something seems wrong with the data upload.
+Contact me for the original data as I used it
+ - Genome and chloroplast available from fernbase
+ - Mitochondrium is novel and will be uploaded some appropriate place.

 ## Azolla associated pan- and phylo-genomics
 To create all pangenome databases in anvio

 `snakemake --use-conda all_azolla_associated_pangenomes`

+You might need to play around with the clustering parameters to get meaningfull patterns in the pangenome.
-Then identify a set of core genes with high geometric homogeneity but low-ish sequence homogeneity, bin them as `phylogenetic_core` and next run the phylogenomics:
+To procreed, identify a set of core genes with high geometric homogeneity but low-ish sequence homogeneity, bin them as `phylogenetic_core` and next run the phylogenomics:

 `snakemake --use-conda all_azolla_associated_phylogenomics`